Scott Smith (Canadian politician): Cabinet minister

 Smith announced in November 2002 that the Doer government would expedite the tendering process for provincial capital construction, indicating that 80% of projects would be tendered by January.
 Many contracts had not been not tendered until the spring or early summer in previous years, and some in the industry complained that the delays led to market confusion.

 Smith was also in charge of the provincial government's efforts to maintain economic viability for the financially troubled port city of Churchill in northern Manitoba.
 The government pledged one million dollars to find new markets and new products for the city in early 2003.

-Smith presided over a memorial ceremony for the victims of the September 11, 2001 terrorist attacks at the International Peace Garden in September 2003.
+Smith presided over a memorial ceremony for the victims of the September 11 attacks at the International Peace Garden in September 2003.
 He drew attention to his own background as a firefighter in paying tribute to those who died in the New York City attacks.